 I love cats.
-I have six black cats - up from five this time last year.
+I have six black cats and two tabbies, all rescues.
 Why not make an art installation about something I love?

 Cats are my world but not everyone is into them.
 Some people are allergic or think their poop will make them crazy.
 Others think they’re sneaky and evil.
 I want my installation to soothe the skeptic with the power of purring.
 Cats purr with a frequency between 25 and 150 Hertz, which can be calming and healing.
-Citizens pet pads located on the cats, triggering purring that resonates throughout the sculptures, the built-in benches and, hopefully, into the body and souls of the participants.
+Citizens pet pads located on the cats, triggering purring that resonates throughout the sculptures and, hopefully, into the body and souls of the participants.

 Cats purr at luscious, vibrating frequencies.
 These frequencies are known to be therapeutic and calming.

 I set out to create an installation that purrs and heals Black Rock City participants through touch and sound, transforming over-stimulated and stressed humans into blissed-out kitty cats.
 Purr Pods!